lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/progress-indicators.md

 * it's hard to write good labels for the steps
 * it's hard to handle conditional questions

-Complex progress indicators have been safely removed from a number of services on GOV.UK.
+Complex progress indicators have been safely removed from a number of services on LGSS.
 For example, the Carer's Allowance team removed a 12-step horizontal progress indicator from their live service, with no effect on completion rates or times.

 # Progress indicators as navigation